-HR Policy for Startups in the USA
+Establish a HR policy for startups in the USA

 When founders launch a startup, the focus is always on the product, investors, and rapid growth.
-Against this backdrop, HR documents seem secondary.
+Against this backdrop, HR policies for startups seem secondary.
 But this is where the trap lies.
 Imagine a situation: a dispute arises in your team regarding working hours, bonuses, or code ownership.
 Without written rules, everyone interprets things their own way.
 The result — a conflict that can escalate into a legal dispute and halt the company's development.

 What is included in the service?